Industry job trends and statistics

 Read about national skills shortages by:

-The national skills needs list for apprenticeships identifies traditional trades that don't have enough skilled workers to meet demand.
+The national skills needs list (PDF, 515KB) for apprenticeships identifies traditional trades that don't have enough skilled workers to meet demand.

 A wide range of occupations are listed, including: